 - Taste and add more salt or soy sauce if needed

 - Optional- if you'd like a firmer texture, spread jackfruit out on a baking sheet and bake at 375 for 10 minutes (after doing all of the above instructions)

 - Heat oven to 375

-- Lay tortilla chips out on a baking sheet and cover with a bag of vegan cheddar cheese.1 bag tortilla chips, 1 bag vegan cheddar cheese
+- Lay tortilla chips out on a baking sheet and cover with a bag of vegan cheddar cheese.10 ounces (one bag) tortilla chips, 14 ounces shredded vegan cheddar cheese

 - Bake for 10-15 minutes, until cheese softens and melts slightly.
 Check to make sure they don't burn.